-Jobseeker's Allowance (JA) / Jobseeker's Benefit (JB): Additional Information
+Jobseeker's Allowance (JA) / Jobseeker's Benefit (JB) / Jobseeker's Benefit (Self-Employed): Additional Information

-Back to Work Family Dividend (BTWFD) - JA&JB: This scheme aims to help families to move from Social Welfare into employment.
-It will give financial support to people with children who were getting Jobseekers and One-Parent Family payments, who take up employment or become self-employed.
-For more information on the Back to Work Family Dividend (BTWFD) please see page 159.
+Back to Work Family Dividend (BTWFD) - JA&JB/JBSE: This scheme aims to help families to move from Social Welfare into employment.
+It will give financial support to people with children who were getting Jobseeker's or One-Parent Family payments, who take up employment or become self-employed.

-Working Family Payment (WFP) - JA&JB: Persons in receipt of Jobseeker's Allowance cannot qualify for Working Family Payment (WFP).
-However, if you are in receipt of Jobseeker's Allowance, your spouse/civil partner/cohabitant may apply for the WFP if they work 38 or more hours per fortnight.
-For more information on the Working Family Payment (WFP) please see page 153.
+Working Family Payment (WFP) - JA&JB/JBSE: Persons in receipt of Jobseeker's Allowance cannot qualify for Working Family Payment (WFP).
+However, your spouse/civil partner/cohabitant may apply for Working Family Payment if they work 38 or more hours per fortnight.

-Fast-Track - JA&JB: The Department of Employment Affairs and Social Protection operates a fast-tracking system for customers in receipt of Jobseeker's Benefit and Allowance, who sign-off to take up full-time work for a short period of up to 12 weeks.
+Fast-Track - JA&JB/JBSE: The DSP operates a fast-tracking system for customers in receipt of Jobseeker's Benefit, Jobseeker's Benefit (Self-Employed) and Jobseeker's Allowance, who sign-off to take up full-time work for a short period of up to 12 weeks.

-The fast-track system allows you to sign back on without the need to go through the process as a new claimant and ensure that your original Jobseekers payment is re-instated without delay.
-To avail of the fast-track process you must inform the local Intreo Centre/Branch Office in advance that you are taking up work.
-For more information on Fast-Track see page 160.
+The fast-track system allows you to sign back on without the need to go through the process as a new claimant and ensures that your original Jobseeker's payment is re-instated without delay.
+To avail of the fast-track process, you must inform the local Intreo Centre/Social Welfare Branch Office in advance that you are taking up work.

-JobsPlus - JA&JB: JobsPlus provides a simple, easily understood and attractive scheme to encourage employers to recruit long-term unemployed people.
+JobsPlus - JA&JB/JBSE: JobsPlus provides a simple, easily understood and attractive scheme to encourage employers to recruit long-term unemployed people.
 It provides cash payments to employers - €7,500 for recruits unemployed for more than 12 but less than 24 months, and €10,000 for recruits unemployed for more than 24 months.
-Please see page 159.

-Rent Supplement - JA&JB: Any additional income from employment or self-employment, may affect the amount of Rent Supplement you may receive.
+Rent Supplement - JA&JB/JBSE: Any additional income from employment or self-employment, may affect the amount of Rent Supplement you may receive.
 Please see Chapter 2 for more information.

-Housing - JA&JB: Any additional income from employment, or self-employment, may result in an increase in Local Authority rent (Differential Rent Scheme) or the amount of rent you must pay under the Rental Accommodation Scheme (RAS) or Housing Assistance Payment (HAP).
+Housing - JA&JB/JBSE: Any additional income from employment, or self-employment, may result in an increase in Local Authority rent (Differential Rent Scheme) or the amount of rent you must pay under the Rental Accommodation Scheme (RAS) or Housing Assistance Payment (HAP).
 Please see Chapter 2 for more information.

 Medical Card - JA&JB: If you are unemployed for 12 months or more, you may keep your Medical Card for up to 3 years in certain circumstances, when you get a job.
 If you take up full-time employment, you will retain your medical card for 3 years from the date you start work.
-If you take up part-time employment, the 3-year period starts from the date your income exceeds the relevant medical card guideline.
+If you take up part-time employment, the 3-year period starts from the date your income exceeds the relevant medical card quideline.

-Education Options - JA&JB: You cannot attend full-time education while in receipt of Jobseekers payment, unless you participate in the Back to Education Allowance scheme or another approved scheme.
+Education Options - JA/JB/JBSE: You cannot attend full-time education while in receipt of a Jobseeker's payment, unless you participate in the Back to Education Allowance scheme or another approved scheme.
 You can engage in part-time education, as long as you continue to satisfy the 'Genuinely Seeking Work' requirements (see Chapter 1).